Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 I finally figured out what is going on with `inline` in C, so I put it some work simplifying and expanding predithmatic.
 I also had a thought about how to implement regular expressions with backtracking using derivatives, so I implemented a rough draft of just such an engine.
 After getting annoyed at the lack of portability in the C standard, I switched to working on [`cvm`](https://github.com/Zankoku-Okuno/cvm).
-I had enough of a novel approach that I started it over, so I've renamed it to `prokaryote`, but I got stuck on IO ports vs. parallel processing, which indicated to me that I needed to learn more about real hardware.
+I had enough of a novel approach that I started it over, so I've renamed it `prokaryote`, but I got stuck on IO ports vs. parallel processing, which indicated to me that I needed to learn more about real hardware.

-I spend the rest of the season deep in computer hardware.
+I spent the last month of the season deep in computer hardware.
 I read the rest of "The Art of Digital Design", as well as some more of "Structured Computer Organization".
-I designed an architecture, which I've called Sigma8, for my first computer build.
+I designed an architecture, which I've called σ8, for my first computer build.
 I learned Verilog to try to help me design the microarchitecture, but I didn't make much headway there.
 After some fiddling around with different design methods, I landed on the idea of "throw hardware at the wall and see what sticks".
 After being dissapointed and hurting my wrist using available digital design tools, I built by own breadboard CAD system.